The Start of a Movement

 Each year the African American Leadership Council host its signature project “MLK DAY ON”, the largest MLK Community Service project in Anderson County.
 In 2019 the Council voted to change the name to Dream Day.
 The Saturday before the MLK Holiday, the council engages hundreds of volunteers across the county in giving back to the community by performing various service projects such as renovating community centers, cleaning senior centers, landscaping parks, etc.

 Black History Month Dream Gala

-In February, the council recognizes Black History Month with the annual Black History Black Tie Ball, now called the Dream Ball.
+In February, the council recognizes Black History Month with the annual Black History Black Tie Ball, now called the Dream Gala.
 At this event, three community awards are presented.
 The Emerging Leader Community Award is presented to an individual under the age of 35, who exhibits exemplary professional accomplishments and commitment to service the community.
 The Community Leader Award recognizes an individual who has made significant contributions to the community through their involvement in volunteer activities and /or their special achievement in specific areas of community and professional life.
 This individual exemplifies United Way’s core mission of improving our community by providing leadership in identifying needs, securing & leveraging resources and driving action.
 The Legacy Award recognizes a pioneer in the community, who through the years, has fought, worked, advocated, and produced change through their community service, their voice and their dedication.

 To find out more about being a part of the African American Leadership Society contact Carol Burdette.